 Be the professional on the highway and at safety events!
 Help stranded motorists; notify traffic safety agencies of crashes, unsafe drivers, unsafe roadway conditions, and other situations that can lead to crashes.
 Your participation in public safety events and your performance on the highway can change public perception!

-We understand that these tips would not have prevented Jose Goncalves’ death; however we felt that providing these tips can still help those who spend time behind the wheel of a food truck.
+We understand that these driving safety tips would not have prevented Jose Goncalves’ death; however we felt that providing these tips can still help those who spend time behind the wheel of a food truck.
 Please be safe on the roads.